 The AWA essay is no easy task.
 It is basically a 30-minute sprint in which you must display the poise of a ballerina.
 Even those who’ve trained for months find themselves running out of time at the end.
-Below are five time saving tips that can help you change an amazing 33-minute essay into an amazing 30-minute essay.
+Below are five time-saving GRE writing tips that can help you change an amazing 33-minute essay into an amazing 30-minute essay.

 Write the intro last